Fast Multipole Preconditioners for Sparse Matrices Arising from Elliptic Equations: Introduction

 Among the scientific applications ripe for reconsideration, those governed by elliptic PDEs will be among the most challenging.
 A common solution strategy for such systems is to discretize the partial differential equations by low-order finite element, finite volume or finite difference methods and then solve the resulting large, sparse linear system.
-However, elliptic systems are global in nature, and this conflicts with the requirements of future architectures, \textit{e.g.} high concurrency, asynchronicity, and data locality.
+However, elliptic systems are global in nature, and this conflicts with the sweet spots of future architectures.
 The linear solver must enable the transfer of information from one end of the domain to the other, either through successive local communications (as in many iterative methods), or a direct global communication (as in direct solvers with global recurrences and Krylov methods with global reductions).
 In either case, avoiding synchronization and reducing communication are the main challenges.
 There has been considerable effort in this direction in the dense linear algebra community~\cite{demmel2008}.
 The directed-acyclic-graph-based technology developed in such efforts could be combined with iterative algorithms of optimal complexity for solving elliptic PDEs at extreme scale.